-Richard Demsick is quickly gaining internet fame after posting a TikTok video of himself running two miles through a Florida neighborhood carrying a flat-screen TV in an attempt to look like a thief— without getting more than waves and hellos from local residents.
+Richard Demsick gained internet fame after posting a TikTok video of himself running two miles through a Florida neighborhood carrying a flat-screen TV in an attempt to look like a thief— without getting more than waves and hellos from local residents.

-Demsick made the video in order to press a point about racism in the U.S., where 25-year-old Ahmaud Arbery was recently hunted, shot, and killed by two white men who claim they thought he was a burglar while he was out for a jog.
+Demsick made the video in order to press a point about racism in the U.S., where last February 25-year-old Ahmaud Arbery was hunted, shot, and killed by two white men who claimed they thought he was a burglar while he was out for a jog.

 This best example of a Florida man tried his best to look suspicious and get anyone to call the cops or confront him in any way.